charles-uno/charles-uno.github.io/_posts/2017-01-08-rock-paper-pokemon.md

     </span>
 </span>

+[As the saying goes](http://quoteinvestigator.com/2011/05/13/einstein-simple/), everything should be as simple as possible, but no simpler[^5].
+Type interactions add a layer of excitement and skill to Pokémon battling; getting that to work requires a baseline of complexity, and that's fine.
+But we're way above that baseline.
+The type system is an unwieldy kludge.
+The large number of interactions poses a steep and unnecessary learning curve for new players.

+[^5]: Mark Rosewater, head designer for *Magic: the Gathering*, has written extensively about the importance of simplicity (and the dangers of complexity) in game design.
+In particular, he took up the topic in [2002](http://magic.wizards.com/en/articles/archive/making-magic/keeping-it-simple-2002-05-20), [2009](http://magic.wizards.com/en/articles/archive/making-magic/magic-lessons-2009-06-22) ([twice](http://magic.wizards.com/en/articles/archive/decisions-decisions-part-ii-2009-08-10)), and [2011](http://magic.wizards.com/en/articles/archive/making-magic/new-world-order-2011-12-05) when rules tweaks led to a concern among some players that the game was being "dumbed down."

-Suppose we could go back in time and rework the pokémon type interaction matrix.
-What might we change?
+So let's try a thought experiment.
+Suppose we could go back in time and rework the Pokémon type interaction system.
+How might we simplify it, while preserving the game's flavor?

 ---